The Clubhouse

 From Jacksonville right down to Miami, it’s the sunshine state that has more than just all-year-round good weather.

-With such a wide range of exceptional golf courses in Florida, we understand it can be hard to decide where's the best place to play.
+With such a wide range of exceptional golf courses in Florida, we understand it can be hard to decide the best place to play.
 Therefore, we made things a little easier for you.
-Scroll down to see what Florida and Golfbreaks have to offer for your next golf vacation.
+Scroll down and explore what Golfbreaks has to offer for your next golf vacation, with our selection of the best golf courses in Florida.

 1. The Stadium Course, TPC Sawgrass

-Built by the legendary Pete Dye on what was Florida swampland, the legendary Stadium Course at TPC Sawgrass is the ultimate golfing challenge, with water, waste-bunkers and even alligators lying in wait.
+Built by the legendary Pete Dye on what was Florida swampland.
+The legendary Stadium Course at TPC Sawgrass is the ultimate golfing challenge, with water, waste-bunkers, and even alligators lurking.
+Ensuring it remains one of the best golf courses in Florida.
 This magnificent layout builds and builds to an epic, water-strewn Par 5/3/4 finish that strikes fear into the hearts of Tour Pros and hackers alike, not least at the iconic island green 17th.
 More than 150,000 balls end up submerged there every year… will yours?

 THE PLAYERS Stadium Course, TPC Sawgrass